esemsc-zw424/NewHappy233/README.md

 ## Project structure
 The project is called `NewHappy`.
 It currently consists of a single app `pst`(Personal Spending Tracker) where all functionality resides.

-## Deployed version of the application
+## Deployed version of the application（Offline currently）
 The deployed version of the application can be found at *<[https://newhappy233.herokuapp.com/]>*.

 To login as an administrator, go to <[https://newhappy233.herokuapp.com/admin/]>.
 Administrator account and password are given in Seed Documentation.